terrortylor/ansible_dev_machine_setup/README.md

 # What am I?
-Ansible scripts for configuring dev workstations.
+Ansible scripts for configuring my dev workstations, which are the following:
-Supporting:
 * OS X
 * Ubuntu (18.04)

+As such there are a few things you may want to change/remove!
+* VIM - This will set up my vim environment from another [repository](https://github.com/terrortylor/vim-environment).
+To remove this take a look at the `external` role.

-# Preperation
+# Preparation
 As this is designed to run on both OS X and Ubuntu, there are two setup guides:

 ## OS X Specific